parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.md

 Q. My cloud machine is stuck at 1366x768
 A. You should delete your machine and use the GRID Virtual Workstation variety provided by your cloud provider (it's a check box on GCP)

+Q. I made a mistake when adding my AWS access key or I want to remove it on my G4DN Instance
+A. Open Powershell and type `Remove-AWSCredentialProfile -ProfileName GPUUpdateG4Dn` - This will remove the profile from the machine.

 Q. What about GPU X or Cloud Server Y - when will they be supported?
 A. That's on you to test the script and describe the errors you see.